1R0N3k/1R0N3k/README.md

-# 🚀 Software Engineer | Kirill Bestugev
+# 🚀 Software Engineer | Kirill Bazlov

 > Focused on building flexible, expandable, production-ready systems. <br>
 > Constantly practicing in the development of systems and applications. <br>